-- A. Unit 2, a 440 MW lignite-fired electrical power generating facility, composed of the following: - 1) A Babcock and Wilcox cyclone fired furnace with a heat input rating of $4,696 \times 10^6$ BTU/hr and a boiler unit rated at 3,200,000 pounds of steam per hour equipped with the following air pollution control equipment: - a) Two Wheelabrator Lurgi Model 90/40/4x9/12" electrostatic precipitators.
-Each precipitator is comprised of two chambers with four fields containing 90 gas passages, discharge electrode wires and collecting plates.
+A. Unit 2, a 440 MW lignite-fired electrical power generating facility, composed of the following:

+1) A Babcock and Wilcox cyclone fired furnace with a heat input rating of $4,696 \times 10^6$ BTU/hr and a boiler unit rated at 3,200,000 pounds of steam per hour equipped with the following air pollution control equipment:

 - b) A flue gas desulfurization system consisting of two modified Combustion Equipment Associates, Inc. spray tower scrubber absorber modules.
-The scrubbing system is designed to utilize a scrubbing medium consisting of either fly ash, fly ash supplemented with lime or lime. - 2) Emissions from the main stack are monitored by a continuous emission monitoring system comprised of a Lear Siegler, Inc. Model RM 4200 transmissometer, a Lear Siegler, Inc. Model SM 8100 SO2/NO stack gas analyzer and a Lear Siegler, Inc. Model EX 4700 analyzer for measurement of CO, CO2 and moisture. - B. One 40,000 cubic foot capacity fly ash silo equipped with a United Conveyor Model 1036 rotary unloader for the temporary storage of electrostatic precipitator ash. - C. One 450 ton capacity lime storage silo equipped with a Dustex Model 3100 fabric filter type dust collector. - D. A Hewitt-Robins coal handling system comprised of the following: - 1) Unloading Station - One truck unloading hopper equipped with a W. R. Stamler Corp. primary crusher and feeder rated at 1600 tons per hour.
-Coal is discharged to a Robbins Engineering discharge belt conveyor referred to as Conveyor 2-I. Air pollution control equipment consists of an Aquadyne dust suppression system at the primary crusher discharge point. - 2) Crusher House/Station - a) One drop chute equipped with two Vibranetics, Inc. Model VF-96-HD vibratory feeders, each with a capacity of 1000 tons per hour. - b) Two Type K Pennsylvania crushers rated at 1000 tons per hour discharging to conveyor 2-H. Air pollution control equipment consists of an Aquadyne dust suppression system. - c) The dust suppression system for the crusher house/station consists of an American Air Filter Type W rotocclone. - 3) Auxiliary Reclaim Area - An American Pulverizer Type AC-3F frozen lump crusher rated at 800 ton per hour discharging to conveyor 2-H. Air pollution control equipment consists of an Aquadyne dust suppression system.
+The scrubbing system is designed to utilize a scrubbing medium consisting of either fly ash, fly ash supplemented with lime or lime. - 2) Emissions from the main stack are monitored by a continuous emission monitoring system comprised of a Lear Siegler, Inc. Model RM 4200 transmissometer, a Lear Siegler, Inc. Model SM 8100 SO2/NO stack gas analyzer and a Lear Siegler, Inc. Model EX 4700 analyzer for measurement of CO, CO2 and moisture. - B. One 40,000 cubic foot capacity fly ash silo equipped with a United Conveyor Model 1036 rotary unloader for the temporary storage of electrostatic precipitator ash. - C. One 450 ton capacity lime storage silo equipped with a Dustex Model 3100 fabric filter type dust collector. - D. A Hewitt-Robins coal handling system comprised of the following:

+1) Unloading Station

+One truck unloading hopper equipped with a W. R. Stamler Corp. primary crusher and feeder rated at 1600 tons per hour.
+Coal is discharged to a Robbins Engineering discharge belt conveyor referred to as Conveyor 2-I. Air pollution control equipment consists of an Aquadyne dust suppression system at the primary crusher discharge point.

+2) Crusher House/Station

+- a) One drop chute equipped with two Vibranetics, Inc. Model VF-96-HD vibratory feeders, each with a capacity of 1000 tons per hour. - b) Two Type K Pennsylvania crushers rated at 1000 tons per hour discharging to conveyor 2-H. Air pollution control equipment consists of an Aquadyne dust suppression system. - c) The dust suppression system for the crusher house/station consists of an American Air Filter Type W rotoclone.

+3) Auxiliary Reclaim Area

+An American Pulverizer Type AC-3F frozen lump crusher rated at 800 ton per hour discharging to conveyor 2-H. Air pollution control equipment consists of an Aquadyne dust suppression system.